ghostmaruko/movie_api/readme.md

 ## Frontend (Static UI)

 Served via Express using static middleware.
+(Note: This achievement focuses on the backend; protected routes require JWT and should be tested via Postman.)

 - `/` → Responsive movie gallery with grid and popup modals
 - `/movies-list` → Alternative static layout